K\"ahler-Einstein metrics on stable varieties and log canonical pairs: Introduction

-The previous theorem will, more generally, be shown to hold (with essentially the same proof) as long as $K_{X}+D$ is nef and big, see Theorem \ref{thm:nb}.
-This is indeed more general than assuming only semi-positivity unless $D$ is klt, as the Shokurov-Kawamata base point free theorem does not hold for general lc pairs: there exists indeed a counterexample due to Zariski, cf \cite[Remark 3-1-2]{KMM}.
+Recall that the \emph{ample locus} of a big line bundle $L$ may be defined as the Zariski open set whose complement is the \emph{augmented base locus} of $L$, i.e. the intersection of all effective $\Q-$divisors $E$ such that $L-E$ is ample.
+In particular, if $Y$ is a variety with semi-log canonical singularities and $\pi:(X,D)\to Y$ is a log resolution of the normalization (endowed with its conductor), then the exceptional locus of $\pi$ is contained in the augmented base locus of $K_{X}+D$ and hence Theorem C above indeed implies Theorem A. \\

+The existence proof of Theorem C (and its generalizations described below) will be divided into two parts: in the first part we construct a \emph{variational solution} with \emph{finite energy}, by adapting the variational techniques developed in \cite{BBGZ} to the present setting.
+Then, in the second part, we show that the variational solutions have appropriate regularity using a priori Laplacian estimates, building on the works of Aubin \cite{Aubin} and Yau \cite{Yau78} and ramifications of their work by Kobayashi \cite{KobR} and Tian-Yau \cite{Tia} to the setting of quasi-projective varieties \--- in particular we will be relying on Yau's maximum principle.
+For the second part we will need to perturb the line bundle $L:=K_{X}+D$ (to make it ample) and regularize the klt part of the divisor $D$ (to make the divisor purely log canonical).

+It is interesting to note that, so far, we are not able of proving Theorem C without using the variational method, i.e. relying only on \textit{a priori} estimates.
+The reason is that our estimates on the potential of the solution near $\Supp(D)$ are not good enough to extend it directly as a current with full Monge-Ampère mass, so as to get \textit{the} Kähler-Einstein metric of $(X,D)$.

 Let us also point out that the variational part of our proof only requires $K_{X}+D$ to be \emph{big} and thus produces a unique singular Kähler-Einstein metric of finite energy on any variety of log general type.
 As for the regularity part it applies as long as the corresponding log canonical ring is \emph{finitely generated}.
 In fact, according to one of the fundamental conjectures of the general log minimal model program the latter finiteness property always holds.
 Note that for log canonical pairs, the finite generation is known to hold for $n\leq4$, cf \cite{Kollar92,Fujino} and the references therein.
-We also recall that in the case of varieties of log general type with log terminal singularities (which in our notation means that $D_{lc}$ vanishes) the finite generation in question was established in the seminal work \cite{BCHM} and Kähler-Einstein metrics were first constructed in \cite{EGZ} (cf also the discussion following Corollary \ref{cor:nb}).\\
+We also recall that in the case of varieties of log general type with log terminal singularities (which in our notation means that $D_{lc}$ vanishes) the finite generation in question was established in the seminal work \cite{BCHM} and Kähler-Einstein metrics were first constructed in \cite{EGZ}.\\